 Rule Reference: §809.51(c)

-D-806: Suspensions of Child Care
+D-806: Voluntary Suspensions of Child Care

-Boards must be aware that suspensions of CCS during interruptions in parent’s work, training, or education status is allowable only at the parent’s concurrence.
+Boards must inform staff members that Voluntary Suspension of CCS is allowable only at the parent’s concurrence in instances such as:

+during interruptions in parent’s work, training, or education status;

+when a parent does not need immediate care, such as if a child only needs summer and/or holiday care; or

+when a family moves out of state.

 Rule Reference: §809.51(d)

-Boards may have a procedure that requires a minimum number of weeks that a parent may request suspensions.
-For example, a Board may require that suspensions be at least two weeks in duration.
+Boards may have a procedure that requires a minimum number of weeks that a parent may request Voluntary Suspensions.
+For example, a Board may require that Voluntary Suspensions be at least two weeks in duration.

-Boards must be aware that parents whose care is suspended are still required to report permanent loss of work or cessation of education or training, as well as changes that may result in the family’s income exceeding 85 percent of SMI.
+Boards must inform staff members that parents whose care is Voluntarily Suspended are still required to report permanent loss of work or cessation of education or training, as well as changes that may result in the family’s income exceeding 85 percent of SMI.

 Rule Reference: §809.73(b)

-Note: A parent may request a suspension of child care at any time during a 12-month eligibility period.
+Note: A parent may request Voluntary Suspension of child care at any time during a 12-month eligibility period.

 D-807: Low-Income Activity Interruptions—Tracking Non-Temporary Cessation of Activities